-KLA-Tencor's SensArray[®] SensorWafers series provides a unique way, not available from conventional equipment monitors, to capture the effect of the process environment on production wafers.
-Measurements, such as temperature and radio frequency voltage, are used by both chipmakers and process equipment manufacturers to visualize, diagnose and control their processes and process tools.
+KLA-Tencor's SensArray® SensorWafers series provides a unique method, not available from conventional equipment monitors, to capture the effect of the process environment on production wafers.
+In December 2011, we launched a new portfolio of SensArray advanced wireless temperature monitoring wafers that implement time-based, in-situ temperature monitoring of production wafers.
 SensArray products are used in many semiconductor and flat panel display fabrication processes, including lithography, etch and deposition.